ajz007/ajitshukla.github.io/README.md

 2. style has to be updated to react syntax like style={{width:"100%"}}
 3. import images and use in inline style instead of using <img src = url />
 4. Ensure no open tags like <br>  These should always be closed like <br/>
+5. install jquery -- npm i jquery --save then import it -- import $ from 'jquery';
-5. jquery issue -- $ not defined.
+6. jquery issue -- $ not defined.
 For this import the jquery in specific js file where it is being used instead of importing in the component

-5. install jquery -- npm i jquery --save then import it -- import $ from 'jquery';
+7. For bootstrap css and js
+npm install --save bootstrap
+Then add the import in index.js

+//for deploying on github pages npm install gh-pages --save-dev